 Second, WP Fusion helps you connect all the other WordPress plugins that you’re using along with Salesforce.
 For example, you can:

-- Use your favorite WordPress form plugin to create Salesforce lead forms, including Gravity Forms and WPForms.
+- Pull form data from your favorite WordPress form plugin to automate the creation of Salesforce lead forms, including Gravity Forms and WPForms.

 - Add new WooCommerce customers as Salesforce contacts and assign them topics based on the products they purchase or view, the coupons they use, and more.